caiiiycuk/js-dos/v7/docs/mobile-support.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-js-dos v7.xx mobile friendly.
+js-dos v7 is mobile friendly.
 We build a set of controls that helps map touch gestures to key or mouse events.

 The core concept of mobile support is a layer abstraction.
 Layer is a combination of virtual controls like buttons, joysticks and other that put on top of the game.
 Each control translates user interaction into some control sequences (keys, mouse) for the game.